gogs/docs/en-US/features/authentication.md

       privileged as an administrator.
     * Example: (objectClass=adminAccount)

+- Username attribute (optional)
+  - The attribute of the user's LDAP record containing the user name.
+Leave empty to use sign-in form value for user name.

 * First name attribute (optional)
     * The attribute of the user's LDAP record containing the user's first name.
       This will be used to populate their account information.